dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 :::info

-In [dbt Cloud Versionless](/docs/dbt-versions/upgrade-dbt-version-in-cloud#versionless), the snapshot config can be set in schema yml file.
-This feature will also be available in the upcoming 1.9 release.
+In [dbt Cloud Versionless](/docs/dbt-versions/upgrade-dbt-version-in-cloud#versionless), the snapshot config can be set in a `schema.yml` file.
+This feature will also be available in the upcoming dbt Core 1.9 release.

 :::